TTW Repair Café - Sat 28th October - 10am-4pm - Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR * FULLY BOOKED!

 Held bi-annually over a number of weeks.

-Please see the Eco Open Houses online brochure for further information.
+Please see the Eco Open Houses online brochure for further information on the planned 2020 event.

-Held annually on the first or second Saturday of February.
+Held annually on the first Sunday of March.

 This is on the 3rd Saturday of September to tie in with the Marine Conservation Society's annual survey.